vipulnaik/diet-exercise-health/profile-information/health-profile.md

 Urine production in general is expected to be about 800 mL to 2,200 mL per day.

-Urine output from kidneys is stored in the bladder; voiding from the bladder (aka micturition or, colloquially, urination) happens at select intervals; the rest of the time, the bladder is building up urine.
+Urine production by kidneys is stored in the bladder; voiding from the bladder (aka micturition or, colloquially, urination) happens at select intervals; the rest of the time, the bladder is building up urine.
 Voiding tends to not be totally complete; residual volumes of